Frequently Asked Questions

 Many automatic car washes use recycling water systems for their operations.
 Depending on the severity of a drought, water restrictions may curtail use of car washes.

-The City of Thornton is committed to providing a safe and reliable water supply to its customers.
+The City of Thornton is committed to providing a reliable water supply to its customers.
 It’s standard procedure for water utilities to use a certain amount of water to ensure that the city’s infrastructure is maintained.
 You may see City of Thornton Utilities crews working in the community, allowing water to run into the street.
 Periodic flushing of fire hydrants and testing of water meters are important preventative maintenance activities that ensure the integrity of the water system, the accuracy of the meter system and the delivery of the highest quality water to our customers.

 The City of Thornton Parks & Forestry Division is responsible for maintenance of over 960 acres of parks and public lands.
 We use a variety of water delivery methods from overhead spray irrigation to subsurface drip irrigation.
 The City follows a practice called Cycle & Soak when we apply the water to our landscapes.
 Our maintenance staff will determine water needed for each area based on the location, slope, soil type, sun exposure and vegetation.
 The water needed is delivered in 2 or 3 watering cycles for a given time-frame.
 This practice allows for the soil to take in more water over a given period of time and helps to promote deeper roots.